istio/istio.io/content/docs/examples/advanced-gateways/egress-mongo/index.md

 TLS level by specifying wildcarded domains like `*.com` and you need to direct the traffic through the egress gateway, you must deploy a custom egress gateway with an SNI proxy.

-Note that the configuration and considerations described in this blog post for MongoDB are rather the same for other non-HTTP protocols on top of TCP/TLS.
+Note that the configuration and considerations described in this example for MongoDB are rather the same for other non-HTTP protocols on top of TCP/TLS.